vamsi-srivathsav/split-karo-spe/README.md

 # Split-Karo
-Split-Karoe is an expense spliting application.
+Split-Karo is an expense spliting application.
 It is built using MERN stack.

 ## How to use